What is binge eating disorder?

 The main goal of treatment for binge eating disorder is to build healthier eating habits and stop binging.
 Treatment can involve therapy, medication and self-help programs.

-If therapy on its own doesn’t work, kids with binge eating disorder may also be prescribed antidepressant or anticonvulsant medication.
+If therapy on its own doesn’t work, kids with binge eating disorder may also be prescribed several types of medication.

 Sometimes, treatment for binge eating disorder includes behavioral programs to help with weight loss.
 However, not all children with binge eating disorder need to lose weight.